-10 Retro Photos of the Middle-Class American Dream
+10 Photos of What the Middle-Class American Dream Used to Look Like

 1. Owning a House in the Suburbs